Create SCCM Device Collection Based on Installed Software Products & Inventoried Files

 SCCM device collection based on Installed Software Products

-As explained above, the installed software details comes from Asset Intelligence and AI uses Add Remove Programs as major source of information.
-This attribute class may include the applications which are not registered in Add / Remove Programs.
-Let’s see few sample WQL queries to understand how you can use Installed Software attribute class to create collection based on installed software.
+As explained above, the installed software details come from Asset Intelligence, and AI uses Add Remove Programs as a major source of information.
+This attribute class may include the applications that are not registered in Add / Remove Programs.
+Let’s see a few sample WQL queries to understand how you can use the Installed Software attribute class to create a collection based on installed software.

-The below WQL query will include all computers where Google chrome is installed in device collection.
+The WQL query below will include all computers where Google Chrome is installed in the device collection.

 SCCM Collection Query / WQL Query